allegro/blog/_posts/2023-05-28-online-mongodb-migration.md

 ![Kubernetes CPU usage](/img/articles/2023-05-28-online-mongodb-migration/k8s_cpu.png)

 At this point we knew what we needed to do to solve our problems - we had to migrate all MongoDB databases from old shared clusters, to new independent clusters on Kubernetes.
-Now came the difficult part of _"how"_ should we do it.
+Now came time to answer the question: _"How"_ should we do it?

 ## Available options